 You should only have to fork the code once during class.
 If you do it more than once, something is wrong.
 Stop before you do this and see the instructor.
 It is a big headache for everyone if you fork more than once.

-We need to "fork" the repository.
+We need to “fork” the repository.
 This will create your own copy of the repository that will be independent of mine.
-Changes you make to a "fork" aren't automatically sent to the original.
+Changes you make to a “fork” aren’t automatically sent to the original.
 Fork the repository by clicking on the fork button in the upper-right corner:

 Every time you start working on a new computer, you’ll need to create a clone.
 (Unless you use a flash drive.)

-Run the program "Git Bash" on Windows.
+Run the program “Command Prompt” on Windows.
 Or, if you are on MacOS, go under “Applications”, find “Utilities” and run “Terminal”.
 You should get something like one of the figures below:

 You can change directories using the